Why Do I Need a Financial Advisor?

 Don’t panic.
 Have an advisor who doesn’t panic.
 But don’t get an advisor who avoids panicking but whose allocation plan stinks.

 3. An Advisor Helps You Through Major Life Transitions

 As we said at the start, life is fairly simple in your 20s.
 But with kids, startups and ventures, inheritance, major purchases, real estate deals, career switches, deaths of loved ones, and other major life transitions, your financial situation becomes very complicated as you get older.

 You need a financial advisor who understands how these sorts of events impact your finances, and knows the decisions you’ll need to make – before you need to make them.
 In these situations, often you don’t have a ton of time to think about your finances, and you’re usually not in the mood to either.
 Learn more about managing money through key life transitions.

 An advisor can do the heavy lifting for you to make sure you come out ahead and stay on track for your long term financial goals.
-Which brings us to #4.
+Which

 4. An Advisor Helps You Achieve Your Financial Goals

 Do you want to give to a charity, or start one?
 Invest in a new business idea?
 Make a major recreational purchase for retirement?
 Send your grandkids to the best colleges, no matter the cost?
 Enjoy life at the level you’ve become accustomed to, throughout your retired years?

 You have short term goals and long term goals.
 You have goals for yourself, and goals for your family members.
 You have business goals.
 You have retirement goals.